rufuspollock/dataset-gla/README.md

 There are 61 CSV files as of March 2013 (a list can be found in scrape.json").

-Unfortunately the "format" varies substantially, not only in terms of fields but in e.g. presence of absence of blank lines etc etc.
+Unfortunately the "format" varies substantially, not only in terms of fields but in e.g. number of blank columns or blank lines etc etc.

 * 2008 (Apr-Dec): Monthly files, amount over £1000
   * Fields: Supplier, Expense, Amount